Frequently asked questions

 - Divide the total grade points by the total number of GPA credit hours.

 The progress of all students is evaluated at the end of each semester.
-Determination of academic standing is based on a student's overall and semester grade point averages and the number of course attempts in required learning support subject areas.
-GPA hours and grade points earned at other institutions are used in computing grade point averages as they affect academic standing.
+Determination of academic standing is based on a student's overall and semester grade point averages.
+Please refer to the academic catalog for the complete policy.

 A student may appeal a grade received as well as certain degree requirements.
 A student who wishes to exercise this right should follow the appropriate procedure as follows:

-- To appeal a grade the student feels is unfair or inaccurate, follow the academic grievance process listed under the Student Rights and Responsibilities section of the Student Handbook at http://studentlife.columbusstate.edu/2009-2010StudentHandbook.pdf
+- To appeal a grade the student feels is unfair or inaccurate, follow the academic grievance process listed under the Student Rights and Responsibilities section of the Student Handbook.

 - To appeal a requirement in Areas A-F of the core curriculum or a general university requirement, the student should meet with his advisor to discuss the nature of the appeal.
 If there is merit to the appeal, the advisor will assist the student in completing an Exception Petition form to be submitted to the university's Academic Standards Committee for review.
 If approved by the Committee, the petition will be forwarded to the Vice President for Academic Affairs for a final decision.